mosabami/SmartBrain/simpleapp/README.md

 git clone https://github.com/mosabami/smartbrain
 ```

-Go to Azure Portal and clock on the container registry (ACR) you just deployed with AKS.
-On the left plane click on Access Keys then enable Admin User.
-Then you will be able to see the ACR password.
-The name of the container registry is the username.

 Log into the registry
 ```bash
 ACRNAME=<container registry name>
 sudo az acr login -g $RGNAME -n $ACRNAME
 ```
+If you are having trouble logging in, follow these steps to log into ACR.
+1. Go to Azure Portal and clock on the container registry (ACR) you just deployed with AKS.
+On the left plane click on Access Keys then enable Admin User.
+Then you will be able to see the ACR password.
+The name of the container registry is the username.
-Enter username and password for the registry if prompted.
+1. Enter username and password for the registry if prompted.

+## Deploy the workload
 Build the image
 ```bash
 az acr build -t sample/simpleapp -r $ACRNAME .